Bistra, Maramureș: Economy

-The main activity of the residents is subsistence farming, the main crops being potatoes, corn, oat, beans, onions, carrots, parsley, garlic and cucumbers.
+The main activity of the residents is subsistence farming, the main crops being potatoes, corn, oat, beans, onions, carrots, parsley, garlic, and cucumbers.
 Woodcutting and woodworking have also been important activities for the locals throughout history, with the activity expanding in scale in recent years.
 A large part of the population also works in the public sector, in education, health, administration, telecommunications and rail.

-Valea Vișeului railway station is an important railway station in Maramureș County, the village having direct links with some of the main cities of Romania, like Bucharest, Timișoara, Cluj-Napoca or Mangalia (only in summer).
+Valea Vișeului railway station is an important railway station in Maramureș County, the village having direct links with some of the main cities of Romania, such as Bucharest, Timișoara, Cluj-Napoca, and Mangalia (only in summer).
 A railway line connecting with Rakhiv in Ukraine closed in 2011, but, following the 2022 Russian invasion of Ukraine, which hindered the country's ability to export by sea, CFR began work on restoring the railway line, reopening it in October 2022.

 Demographics

-The population is divided by village as follows:
+At the 2011 census, the population was divided by village as follows: